CarletonSLAM/git-workshop/README.md

 You're working in a team of 5 people.
 Everyone needs to make changes to files

-To avoid disaster, we need a way of:
+To collaborate, we need a way of:
 - Tracking the version of the files
 - Distribute the files to each member
 - Using changes from other people